 A step-by-step guide to record Zoom meetings with EaseUS RecExperts:

 Step 1.
-Go to the meetings that you want to record.
-Then, launch EaseUS RecExperts on your devices.
-Choose the "Full Screen" recording mode or select the recording area in the "Region" mode.
+Go to the video meeting that you want to record and launch EaseUS RecExperts on your devices.
+Choose the "Full Screen" recording mode to record the whole screen or the "Region" mode to record your customized area.

 Step 2.
-Choose to record the system sound, microphone sound or none by clicking on the according buttons.
-When it's time to start recording, click on the red "REC" button to begin.
+Then, choose to record the system sound, microphone sound, webcam, or none by clicking on the according buttons.
+You can even record webcam with AI background.
+When all is done, click on the red "REC" button to begin.

 Step 3.
-If you need to pause the recording, click on the white double vertical bar.
-To end the recording, click on the red square sign.
-You can also use the hotkeys "F10" and "F9" to pause or stop recording.
+The recording process will start after a three-second countdown.
+If you want to pause the recording, click on the white double vertical bar ("F10").
+To end the recording, click on the red square sign ("F9").

 This post offers three easy ways to reduce the background noise in a Zoom video call, and you can choose anyone for Zoom noise cancellation tasks.
 Plus, at the end of the post, we also provide a solution to record Zoom calls with great screen recording software.
 Anyway, we hope it can be useful to you!